ericoporto/ags-manual-wiki/_Game.md

 In AGS scripts are event-based.
 What this means is that the script is not run on its own, but instead certain parts of it (called "functions") are run at predefined events in the game.

-For example, just as the game starts, engine will run "game_start" function, if one is found in your script.
-When player clicks mouse button, engine runs "on_mouse_click" function, when presses a keyboard key - "on_key_press".
+For example, just as the game is launched, engine will run "game_start" function, if one is found in your script.
+When player clicks mouse button engine runs "on_mouse_click" function, when player presses a keyboard key - "on_key_press" function.
 For things that require continuous updates there is a group of predefined functions named "repeatedly_execute" (and similar) that are run periodically, on each game's tick.
 When a new room is loaded, engine triggers "Room Load" event, and if there's a function in script connected to that room's event, then that function will be run.
 There are events for clicking on a Character or a room object, events for pressing buttons on GUI, and so forth.

 What happens in these functions is entirely up to you.
 Event functions are optional though, you don't have to create functions for all existing events, only for those that you need to.